aquilesC/aquiles.me/content/scipreneurs.md

-Although I have seen this word elsewhere, I relate to anybody who follows the [[entrepreneurship for scientists]] path, especially focusing on [[technolog transfer]].
+Although I have seen this word elsewhere, I relate to anybody who follows the [[entrepreneurship for scientists]] path, especially focusing on [[technology transfer]].

 Useful links: